Summary

 • XLOOKUP can return entire rows or columns, not just one value

-For more details see XLOOKUP vs VLOOKUP.
+For a more detailed comparison, see XLOOKUP vs VLOOKUP.

 Notes